 Tissue can be dissected, placed in a disposable mold which has been labeled as previously discussed, immersed in OCT (a freezing medium) and flash frozen in a bath of dry ice and liquid nitrogen .
 Once again, orientation must be considered prior to freezing the tissue.
 Variations to this protocol include fixation in 10% formalin followed by immersion in various concentrations of sucrose and slow freezing on dry ice.
 We can help you determine the best method to demonstrate the particular antigen in a specific tissue.

 Tissue should be stored at -80°C until it is sectioned.

 The facility has available a Thermo automated microtome and tungsten carbide blade used in sectioning resin embedded tissue for the light microscope.
 The reagents used are glycomethacrylate resins that produce a firmer medium, allowing thinner (2 micron) sections to be cut.
 It is particularly useful for undecalcified bone.
 The disadvantages to this method involve the toxicity of the reagents and the limited stains that are compatible with the resin.

 At this time, we do not process or embed tissue in resin, but we are able to section this material after you process and embed it.
 We can help you decide on appropriate stains for use with resin-embedded tissue.

 The Koch Institute has an affiliation with Dr. Roderick Bronson, a veterinary pathologist at Harvard Medical School.
-He is available to consult with investigators.
-Appointments are requested through iLab (Schedule Pathologist tab).
+He is available to consult with investigators on most Fridays.
+Appointments are requested through iLab (Schedule Resources tab).